 What is GAAP?

 For an operating income activity to be used in revenue within a sales transaction, it must be entirely or substantially completed.
-There has to be a sufficient level of assurance that the generated income payment would be received.
+There has to be a sufficient level of assurance that the generated income payment will be received.

 Some principles of GAAP are listed below: